kingcons/cl-6502/src/cpu.md

 Loosely, the idea of `cpu.lisp` is to define a simple VM the rest of the emulator's behavior is defined in terms of.
 The first thing to do is construct a model of the CPU's state.
-Like many CPUs, the 6502 has a Program Counter pointing to the next instruction to execute.
+Like all CPUs, the 6502 has a Program Counter pointing to the next instruction to execute.
 The Program Counter (or PC) is 16 bits, meaning the 6502 can address 64k of RAM.
-It also has a Stack Pointer, and Accumulator, X, and Y registers each of which is a single byte.
+It also has Stack Pointer, Accumulator, X, and Y registers each of which is a single byte.
 There is a Status Register with information about the result of the last computation.
 For emulation purposes, we'll also add a cycle counter to track CPU execution time.

 Once data structures for the CPU and RAM are defined, we'll want helper functions for the rest of the emulator to transform them.
 Common operations we'll want to